thufschmitt/tix-papers/context/nix/general-presentation.md

 #### The package manager

-Nix \cite{phdeelco} is a package manager for Unix-like systems which tries to apply to package management some concepts coming from the world of programing languages (functional ones in particular).
+Nix \cite{phdeelco} − described as "the purely functional package manager" − is a package manager for Unix-like systems.
+It features a radically new approach to package management, taking most of its inspiration from functional languages:
 Conventional package managers (such as APT, Yum, or Pacman) treat the file system as one giant shared mutable data structure.
 Installing or removing a package means updating this structure in-place.